 Like polyurethane or wood stain, any oil-based product needs to be cleaned up using lacquer thinner, paint thinner, or mineral spirits.

-Be sure to wear gloves, eye protection, and a mask when you cleaning with paint thinner or mineral spirits because the fumes are not good to inhale or touch your skin.
+Be sure to wear gloves, eye protection, and a mask when you clean with paint thinner or mineral spirits because the fumes are not good to inhale or touch your skin.
 It is also best to only use these products outdoors where it is well ventilated.

 Anytime you are using oil-based products, like oil-based paint, polyurethane, or wood stain, it is very important to properly dispose of your rags afterward.
 Don’t just ball them up and throw them in the trash because they may spontaneously combust!
 Yikes!